Frequently Asked Questions

 Is it possible for LL.M. students to apply to the J.D. program?

-MC Law offers qualified LL.M. students to apply to the JD program using grades and faculty recommendations instead of an LSAT score.
-Candidates LL.M. degree earned at MC Law will count toward their JD credits to allow students to earn their JD in only two additional years.
+MC Law allows qualified LL.M. students to apply to the JD program using grades and faculty recommendations instead of an LSAT score.
+The credits earned during the candidates' LL.M. degree at MC Law will count toward their JD credits to allow students to earn their JD in only two additional years.

 How do I apply to the LL.M.
 Program?